Gem Profile- Jet

 About Jet:

-et, though dense, is soft and light therefore it can be carved in intricate patterns without losing the integrity of the stone and takes on a beautiful sheen when polished with rouge.
+Jet is dense, but soft and light.
+Therefore, it can be carved into intricate patterns without losing the integrity of the stone.
+It takes on a beautiful sheen when polished with rouge.

 Judy Ellis's Gem Profile- Jet - , General Education, , Antique Jet Cameo